ontop/iswc2014-benchmark/README.md

  `java -jar OntopLUBM.jar univ-benchQL.owl univ-bench20QL.obda DL`

 ### OWL-BGP Benchmark ###
-To test OWL-BGP system use HermitLUBM.jar or PelletLUBM.jar and project parameters.
+To test OWL-BGP system use OWLBGPHermit.jar or OWLBGPPellet.jar and project parameters.

 These jar files modify the  [OWL-BGP code] (https://code.google.com/p/owl-bgp/).

-To run OWL-BGP code with OWL 2 QL modelling of LUBM use the jar HermitLUBMQL or PelletLUBMQL and project parameters.
+To run OWL-BGP code with OWL 2 QL modeling of LUBM use the jar OWLBGPPelletQL or OWLBGPHermitQL and project parameters.

 The ontologies are given in [evaluation.7z] (https://github.com/ontop/iswc2014-benchmark/raw/master/OWL-BGP/evaluation.7z) .